ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/configuration/security-configuration.markdown

 {PANEL:Security.Certificate.Change.Exec}

 A command or executable that replaces the old cluster certificate with the renewed cluster certificate.
-When invoked, the cluster leader node will send the renewed cluster certificate to this executable, allowing the follower nodes to persist the certificate.
+After `Security.Certificate.Change.Exec` distibutes the new certificate, this executable persists it locally at each follower node.

 - **Type**: `string`
 - **Default**: `null`